iSC-Labs/bitcoinminer/_posts/2017-03-21-miner-fees-added-to-bitpay-invoices.md

 <p>Payees were still free of charge when they received money using service invoice.
 On the other have, the payers will be having the added miner's fee in their invoices to be paid.<p>

-<p>Up until this time, Bitpay is still covering the expense of sweeping and combining Unspent Transaction Output Set or UTXOs which came from invoice payments of BItpay, as explained by them.<p>
+<p>Up until this time, Bitpay is still covering the expense of sweeping and combining Unspent Transaction Output Set or UTXOs which came from invoice payments of Bitpay, as explained by them.<p>

 <p>Stephen Pair the CEO of Bitpay stated recently the there is a huge rise on Bitcoin mining fees in the network, and that is exponential. <a href="/beijing-threatens-shut-down-bitcoin-exchanges">The company has been alarmed</a> of the fees covered by Bitpay for customers last February which reaches to 50,000 USD making them to raise a minimal amount in the invoice from 0.04 USD to 1.00 USD.
 The statement from Bitpay were as follows :<p>